Self-Driving Cars Are Corporate FOMO

 No harm, no foul.
 Right?

 Let’s say that fully autonomous vehicles are a complete pipe dream for at least the next decade or two.
 The money spent didn’t go into a blackhole, jobs were created and the technology can be spun off into usable pursuits.
 If VCs want to subsidize my taxi fair, what’s the harm?
-Not so fast.

-Looking at all of the VC money, resources, talent and energy being thrown at the blockchain and even less useful ‘innovations’ is even more depressing.
+Looking at all of the VC money, resources, talent, and energy being thrown at the blockchain and even less useful “innovations” is even more depressing.

 The role of healthy skepticism

 Even the best and the brightest are subject to the fallacies and weaknesses of the human brain.
-A brilliant scientist still can fall for group think and FOMO.
+A brilliant scientist can still fall for group think and FOMO.

 Both corporate and government led innovation are vital for society.
-Nonetheless, that’s not an excuse for irrational exuberance.
+But that’s not an excuse for irrational exuberance.
 Those of us in tech need to respect skepticism instead of deriding it as a sign of Luddism.